BerganouY/airbnb-clone-project/README.md

     * Defines project scope and objectives.
     * Creates project schedules and manages resources.
     * Communicates with stakeholders and resolves issues.

+## Technology Stack

+This project utilizes the following technologies:

+* **Django:** A high-level Python web framework that enables rapid development of clean, pragmatic web applications.
+In this project, Django is used for building the RESTful APIs that power the application's backend.
+* **PostgreSQL:** A powerful, open-source relational database system.
+It is used in this project for storing and managing the application's data, including user information, product details, and order history.
+* **GraphQL:** A query language for APIs and a runtime for fulfilling those queries with your existing data.
+GraphQL provides a more efficient and flexible alternative to REST APIs, allowing clients to request only the specific data they need.
+* **GitHub Actions:** A continuous integration and continuous delivery (CI/CD) platform that automates your software development workflow.
+In this project, GitHub Actions is used to automate testing, building, and deployment of the application whenever code is pushed to the repository.
+* **Jenkins:** An open-source automation server.
+It helps to automate the parts of the software development process related to building, testing, and deploying, facilitating continuous integration and continuous delivery.
+In this project, Jenkins is used to create CI/CD pipelines for automated testing and deployment.